 Harmonization in Prudential Regulation and Supervision

-To complement the ongoing learning initiatives in the area of financial stability and macro-prudential policy, we will continue to support countries’ efforts to align with international standards in prudential regulation and supervision, including Basel II and III, European capital requirements and European Banking Authority (EBA) guidelines.
-To an extent, these have been developed as a set of reform measures to strengthen the regulation, supervision and risk management of the banking sector and should function on both micro- and macro-prudential levels.
+To complement the ongoing learning initiatives in the area of financial stability and macro-prudential policy, we support countries’ efforts to align with international standards in prudential regulation and supervision, including Basel II and III, European capital requirements and European Banking Authority (EBA) guidelines.
+To an extent, these had been developed as a set of reform measures to strengthen the regulation, supervision and risk management of the banking sector to function on both micro- and macro-prudential levels.

 This learning initiative was built on previous CEF programs that took stock of the challenges faced by the banking sector and how supervision practices have kept pace with the deficiencies in financial regulation that were exposed during the crisis.

-Recovering and learning lessons from the crisis, central banks and financial supervisory authorities have been taking a series of steps to create stronger, more stable and safer financial systems.
-The underlying motivation was to ensure that banks and other financial intermediaries can become increasingly resilient to shocks while continuing to support access to credit which is so vital to growth and job creation.
+Recovering and learning lessons from the crisis, central banks and financial supervisory authorities had been taking a series of steps to create stronger, more stable and safer financial systems.
+The underlying motivation was to ensure that banks and other financial intermediaries could become increasingly resilient to shocks while continuing to support access to credit which is vital to growth and job creation.

-Aim of the event is to familiarize participants with newest developments in prudential regulation and supervision, in line with international standards, including Basel II and III, European capital requirements, and EBA guidelines.
-The workshop will also provide a platform for discussion and exchange of practices through a presentation of selected country cases.
+Aim of the event was to familiarize participants with newest developments in prudential regulation and supervision, in line with international standards, including Basel II and III, European capital requirements, and EBA guidelines.
+The workshop also provided a platform for discussion and exchange of practices through a presentation of selected country cases.

-The learning initiative will look into the new regulation framework and recent developments in the international and EU regulatory and supervisory environment focusing on the new Basel III liquidity, capital requirements, and specific topics of supervisory review.
+The learning initiative looked into the new regulation framework and recent developments in the international and EU regulatory and supervisory environment focusing on the new Basel III, capital requirements, and specific topics of supervisory review.

-- of Basel “3.5” recent developments with respect to credit risk capital requirements
+- Basel “3.5” recent developments with respect to credit risk capital requirements

-- Supervisory Review and Evaluation Process (SREP) and Internal Capital Adequacy Assessment Process (ICAAP), guidelines and specific application experience
+- Corporate governance, Supervisory Review and Evaluation Process (SREP), and Internal Capital Adequacy Assessment Process (ICAAP)

-Following the CEF approach, an interactive approach is favored, together with a peer knowledge exchange that maintains an operational focus to support the efforts of practitioners in the region.
-In our aim in sharing practices in the region for participants to get a better overview of their peers, we will discuss particular country experience on the progress towards the application of the Basel accords and EBA guidelines, efforts of strengthening corporate governance.
+Following the CEF approach, we followed an interactive approach together with a peer knowledge exchange that maintained an operational focus to support the efforts of practitioners in the region.
+In our aim in sharing practices in the region for participants to get a better overview of their peers, we discussed experience on the progress towards the application of the Basel accords and EBA guidelines, efforts of strengthening corporate governance.

-Participants will learn about and discuss practices of the application of the latest regulations and directives that will be applicable to their countries.
-The seminar is designed for central bank employees, in particular from supervision departments, and the representatives of financial supervisory authorities.
-Participants are encouraged to actively intervene in the discussion, raising practical questions and offering insight of relevance to their country cases.
+Participants learned about and discuss practices of the application of the latest regulations and directives that were applicable to their countries.
+The workshop was designed for central bank employees, in particular from supervision departments, and the representatives of financial supervisory authorities.
+Participants were actively included in the discussion, raising practical questions and offering insight of relevance to their country cases.

 Tomaž Rotovnik, Bank of Slovenia